-- The pitches don’t following the guidelines outlined below.
+- The pitches don't follow the guidelines outlined below.
 Please read this entire page before pitching.

 - The content is too short and too fluffy

-- The topic you’re pitching is already covered on our blog
+- The topic you're pitching is already covered in our blog

 - The post is already published somewhere else on the web

-- The author failed to meet the deadline we both agree on (we are super flexible on extensions and deadlines too, just ask!)
+- The author failed to meet the deadline we both agreed on (we are super flexible on extensions and deadlines too, just ask!)

 If your pitch/post avoids all of the issues above and meets all of the guidelines below, you have a really good chance of making it on the blog!
 Seriously, it's not that hard to do – most people simply don't put in the effort or are looking for a shortcut.